 1. How many years have you been working as a newborn photographer and approximately how many babies have you handled up to this point?

-I have been working as a photographer for nearly 10 years, and began focusing my craft on newborns and families in 2014.
-In that time I’ve photographed well over 50 newborns, and many more babies in their first year, and families.
+I have been working as a photographer since 2009, and began focusing my craft on newborns and families in 2014.
+In that time I’ve photographed well over 100 newborns, and many more babies in their first year, as well as countless families.

 2. Have you received any newborn specific posing training and with whom did you train?